ARMmbed/mbed-access-point/README.md

 The mbed access point includes `odhcp6c` module, which is a minimal DHCPv6 and RA-client. `odhcp6c` supports RA + stateful DHCPv6 (IA_NA or IA_PD or both).
 If the backbone supports IPv6 and DHCP-PD, then `odhcp6c` requests a global prefix from the backbone router and configures the Thread network according to the prefix received.

+### Backbone network with IPv6 and without DHCP-PD support
+The mbed access point uses Neighbour Discovery Proxy (NDP) if the backbone network doesn't support DHCP-PD.
+The NDP enables seamless communication between backbone and low power wireless network even when only /64 prefix is available on the WAN interface.

 #### Ping test

 1. Connect the mbed access point to a network with IPv6 support and internet access.